-- Demonstrate a knowledge of the legislation governing the partnership, both general and limited.^[1] - b) Discuss the formation of a partnership.^[2] - c) Explain the authority of partners in relation to partnership activity.
-[2] - d) Analyse the liability of various partners for partnership debts.[2]
+- Demonstrate a knowledge of the legislation governing the partnership, both unlimited and limited.^[1] - b) Discuss the formation of a partnership.
+[2] - c) Explain the authority of partners in relation to partnership activity.
+[2] - d) Analyse the liability of various partners for partnership debts.
+[2]

-e) Explain the termination of a partnership.
+e) Explain the termination of a partnership, and partners' subsequent rights and liabilities.
 [2]